blogmywiki/microbit-pi-data/README.md

 Now to start a simple webserver in Python, navigate to the directory where your files are saved and type `python3 -m http.server 8888` at the terminal prompt.
 (You can use port numbers other than 8888).

-Then, on a computer on the same network, open a browser and navigate to http://ceefax:8888/ where 'ceefax' is the network name or IP address of your Pi, and 8888 is the port number.
+Then, on a computer on the same network, open a browser and navigate to http://ceefax:8888/ where 'ceefax' is the network name or IP address of your Pi, and 8888 is the port number you chose.
 And you should see your data in a lovely interactive graph.
 The HTML page uses plotly.js so you can isolate individual lines by clicking on the legend, zoom in and out, all sorts!

 ![screenshot of webpage](screenshot.png)